coolstar/crostouchscreen2/README.md

 # crostouchscreen2
-Atmel MaxTouch Touch Screen Driver for Acer C720P and Chromebook Pixel 2.
+Atmel MaxTouch Touch Screen Driver for Chromebook Pixel 1, Acer C720P and Chromebook Pixel 2.

-Tested on Acer C720P.
+Tested on Pixel 1, Acer C720P and Pixel 2.
 Works with up to 10 touches.

 # Credits